tamhid92/devops/README.md

     The Jenkinsfile runs as on a multinode setup to do the following:
         - Connects to the Windows Node:
             - Starts the VMWare Workstation Pro REST API.
-            - Runs a python script to template the host file needed for Ansible (gets the VM IP address using the REST API and passwords from the vault)
+            - Runs a python script to template the host file needed for Ansible
+                - Gets the VM IP address using the VMWARE REST API
+                - Passwords are pulled from the vault
         - Connects to WSL:
             - Runs Ansible Playbooks which connects to VMWare VMs.
                 - Configures the VM.
 (Installs docker, MicroK8s, and copies over necessary files and certs from HasiCorp Vault)